algosec/prevasio-cicd-container-security-action/README.md

 ## Prevasio CI/CD Container Security

-AlgoSec’s CI/CD Container Security solution is an extensible security plugin platform that ... # TODO
+AlgoSec’s Prevasio CI/CD Container Security solution is an extensible security plugin platform that provides an automated scan for Dockerfiles, each time a new pull request (PR) is created to the predefined branch in the repository.

 ### Action parameters
 |Parameter|Description|Required|Default|Type|